The information below is intended for those who have been offered a place on the UNIQ+ Research Internships at the University of Oxford in 2023.

 The reasons for the decision will be recorded by the Director of Graduate Admissions and Recruitment who will chair the CCP.
 The CCP will determine who, if anyone, within the University and/or the college (where applicable) should be provided with details of the conviction in order to facilitate effective support for the applicant and/or to protect other students and staff from perceived risk.

-If a criminal conviction is declared and the applicant joins a graduate access programme, all records and correspondence relating to the application and supporting materials will form part of the student's personal record and will be kept in the same way as all other graduate access programme student records.
-However, any information and correspondence relating to the applicant’s conviction will be stored separately and securely.
+If a criminal conviction is declared and the applicant becomes joins the UNIQ+ Research Internships, all records and correspondence relating to the application and supporting materials will form part of the student's personal record and will be kept in the same way as all other student records.
+However, any information and correspondence relating to the applicant's conviction will be stored separately and securely.

 If you are an applicant who has been asked to provide information about any relevant, unspent criminal convictions and you have any concerns or queries relating to process or whether the conviction is relevant, you can contact the Director of Graduate Admissions and Recruitment confidentially at firstname.lastname@example.org.